nickpmulder/ssd1306big/README.md

-# i2c oled driver for micropython — ssd1603big
+# ssd1603big — i2c oled driver for micropython
 A font for micropython on 128x64 pixel ssd1306 oled display.

+Adapted from ssd1306.py micropython module.

 Rasberry Pi Pico default connections: SDA to GP8 and SCL to GP9.